linux-cultist/venv-selector.nvim/README.md

     <img src="venv-selector.png" />
 </p>

+# 2024-05-14 - New version of VenvSelect

+There is a rewrite of the plugin in the [regexp branch](https://github.com/linux-cultist/venv-selector.nvim/tree/regexp).

+Use that version if you are a new user `VenvSelect`.

+It has eliminated many bugs and allows users to easily add their own searches, if the plugin doesnt find them automatically.

+All future development will happen in this branch as well, since the rewrite allows for much easier development of new features.

 # ⚡️ Features

 Browse existing python virtual environments on your computer and select one to activate inside neovim.